Ziggiphase001/alx-system_engineering-devops/0x00-shell_basics/README.md

 Add script that list all files in long format and id Add script that create dir myfirstdirectory in dir tmp Add script that moves betty to a sub dir of tmp
 Add script that the betty files moved
+Add script that removes myfirstdirectory